Huurdersvereniging Zwartewaterwiede

 The WBTR was also discussed at the General Members Meeting.

-When the House Rules have been fully adapted to the WBTR, this will be placed on our website.
+When the Rules have been fully adapted to the WBTR, they will be posted on our website.